 #5 What are some of the tastes of the city?

 The city is such a melting pot of flavours, with all kinds of different dishes and meals to try.
-There’s a huge international influence, so the typical German cuisine has been updated with all these amazing Vietnamese, Brazilian and Portuguese excetera influences from all over the world..
-In the past, German food was quite heavy, you know, lots of potato, meat, a bit bland.
+There’s a huge international influence, so the typical German cuisine has been updated with all these amazing Vietnamese, Brazilian and Portuguese etcetera influences from all over the world.
+In the past, German food was quite heavy, you know, lots of potatoes, meat, a bit bland.
 Kind of stodgy stuff.
 I think that kind of food has suffered a little bit, with this influx of flavours.
 So nowadays there isn’t “one taste” of Berlin, it’s a real mixture of all sorts from all around the globe.

 #6 Is there anything you don’t like about the city?

 I’m really not a fan of this “stag-culture”.
-Seeing all of these 8 person, beer-drinking bikes, touristy, gimmicky stuff…. there are tons of them in the city now.
+Seeing all of these 8 people, beer-drinking bikes, touristy, gimmicky stuff…. there are tons of them in the city now.
 Berlin has a great bar and club scene, so it’s a stag-do hotspot.
 But people come in on holiday and have this attitude of “let’s smash it, get super drunk”.
 I mean, there are lots of young people who are getting more into beer, you know, craft beers, microbreweries.
 They appreciate the beer when they visit but don’t take it too far with their drinking.
 But on the other side, there are groups of tourists getting drunk, being super loud, centre-of-attention type-thing.
 That’s one thing I really don’t like seeing when I’m in Berlin.
 Other than that though, I love it.
 It’s my only small complaint!